Hiring Secrets from the Human Resources Department

 2. HR departments are overwhelmed

 Let’s be clear: HR professionals are not bad people.
-The byzantine processes job seekers see in HR a product of the system, not the people within it.
+The byzantine processes job seekers see in HR are a product of the system, not the people within it.
 The truth is many HR departments are stretched thin, with huge workloads and limited resources.
 For any given job opening, HR can receive hundreds–and sometimes thousands–of applications.
 That’s a lot of material to review and manage!

 What you can do: Remember that HR professionals are people too and a little empathy goes a long way!
-In your interactions with the HR department, always remember to polite, friendly, and professional.
+In your interactions with the HR department, always remember to be polite, friendly, and professional.
 Insiders will tell you that your personality carries a lot of weight in the hiring decision; at the end of the day, HR managers will always pick the person they like best.

 3. They probably aren’t reading your resume